Westland Tai Poutini National Park: Geography

 Westland Tai Poutini National Park covers 1320 km2 exclusively on the western side of the South Island's main divide, making it New Zealand's fifth largest national park.
 The park covers a wide variety of environments, ranging from high alpine tundra near the park's border with Aoraki / Mount Cook National Park to coastal wetlands around Ōkārito Lagoon.
 This contributes to a large variation in elevation within the park, which extends from sea level to 3498 m at Mount Tasman.
 The mountains are also responsible for the high degree of orographic rainfall which occurs in the park due to the prevailing westerlies, contributing in turn to the dense temperate rainforest found throughout the park.

+Ecology

+Fauna

+The coastal wetlands provide excellent habitat for wading bird species.
+Lake Māpōurika is home to the threatened Kāmana / Pūteketeke, while Ōkārito Lagoon is known for the presence of kōtuku.
+Kea are typically found throughout the park.

+The only population of Okarito kiwi (rowi) reside in the lowland forests of the park.